 Utilizing data without proper governance is close to impossible.
 If your business has a lot of source systems and data types, then it's only a matter of time before you realize you cannot trust your data.

 Some data governance programs fail because of unintuitive tools.
-Here at Ataccama, our goal is to implement sustainable data governance solutions.
-We achieve this by building easy-to-use tools and automating the maintenance of the data catalog and data quality management.
+Here at Ataccama, our goal is to help organizations implement data governance programs.
+We achieve this by building easy-to-use user interfaces and automating tedious, time-consuming tasks.
 If you'd like to learn more, take a look at our data governance demo.